Towns & Places

-Triangular in shape, it is bounded on the north by Leavenworth County and the Missouri River; on the east by the Missouri River; on the south by Johnson County, and on the west by Leavenworth county.
+Triangular in shape, it is bounded on the north by Leavenworth County and the Missouri River, east by the Missouri River, south by Johnson County, and west by Leavenworth County.
 It was named for the Wyandot Indians.

 The general surface of the country is undulating, marked by high bluffs along the Kansas and Missouri Rivers.
 In the early territorial days, the county’s eastern portion was heavily timbered with cottonwood, hickory, oak, walnut, and other varieties of trees native to Kansas.
 The main watercourse is the Missouri River.
 The following stream of importance is the Kansas River, which forms a part of the southern boundary, flows northeast, and empties into the Missouri River at Kansas City.
 Springs were found in all portions of the county.

 Limestone, sandstone, fire clay, and cement rock were in considerable quantities.
 Coal was reached at a depth of 300 feet and was mined for commercial purposes.
 The soil is a rich sandy loam, especially well adapted to fruit raising.
-Agriculturally the county ranked high with winter wheat, corn, and oats being important crops, and it was the “banner” county in the production of Irish potatoes.
-At one point, over 300,000 fruit trees of bearing age existed, with apple and peach being the leading varieties.
+Agriculturally, the county ranked high, with winter wheat, corn, and oats being important crops, and it was the “banner” county in the production of Irish potatoes.
+Over 300,000 fruit trees of bearing age existed at one point, with apple and peach being the leading varieties.

-It is not known positively in what year the first white men visited this part of Kansas, but it was early in the 18th century when the lower part of the Missouri River, as far as the mouth of the Kansas River, was explored by the French.
+It is not known positively in what year the first white men visited this part of Kansas, but it was early in the 18th century when the French explored the lower part of the Missouri River, as far as the mouth of the Kansas River.
 A few years later, at least 100 independent French-Canadian traders worked with the Indians along the Missouri River.
 In 1703, Charles Le Sueur was sent to the headwaters of the Mississippi River on a mining expedition, and on his return in 1705, he passed up the Missouri River as far as the mouth of the Kansas River.
 Lewis and Clark passed along the eastern boundary of the present county and camped at Kaw Point in 1804 on their exploring expedition for the government.
 They discovered several old Kansas villages, including an ancient village site a little east of White Church.

 So far as is known, the first white men who permanently established themselves in the county were the Chouteau brothers, Indian traders who built their first trading post in 1812.
 Cyprian Chouteau subsequently built several other trading posts north of the Kansas River, the most important being the famous “Four Houses.”